Games-by-Mason/tracy_zig/README.md

 This section walks you through the integration.
 [There are plans to simplify this.](https://github.com/Games-by-Mason/tracy_zig/issues/8)

+## Documentation

+Generated documentation for the bindings available [here](https://docs.gamesbymason.com/tracy/), you can generate up to date docs yourself with `zig build docs`.
+For documentation on Tracy, see [upstream](https://github.com/wolfpld/tracy).

 ### Libraries

 To integrate Tracy with your library, just add the Tracy module in your build.zig.